SoloDevNZ/hashnode/clwosss6w001e09mfbvcub0mo.md

 # TL;DR.

 This post guides me through the process of installing WhisperAI from OpenAI for FREE.
-It covers prerequisites like a Debian-based Linux distro and Miniconda, steps to update my system, and installing essential technologies such as FFMPEG, CUDA Toolkit, PyTorch, and Whisper.
+It covers prerequisites like a Debian-based Linux distro and Miniconda, steps to update my system, and installing essential technologies such as FFmpeg, CUDA Toolkit, PyTorch, and Whisper.
 It also covers how to set up a Miniconda environment, creating directories, and running Whisper for speech recognition and translation.
 A future post will further explore how to use Python and Whisper together.

 > **Attributions:**
 >